 Even if you think you can easily change lanes while driving, auto accidents often occur when another vehicle is in a driver’s “blind spot.”
 For instance, a driver may signal and begin changing lanes — without realizing another driver is already in the lane.
 That second driver may panic, swerve off the road, and be seriously injured.

 What is a Blind Spot

-Blind spots generally extend out and backwards from the front car windows, into the lanes on either side of the driver.
-Some drivers choose to attach to their vehicles wide angle mirrors that offer the driver a wider angle for side and rear observation.
+Blind spots generally extend out and backward from the front car windows, into the lanes on either side of the driver.
+Some drivers choose to attach to their vehicles wide-angle mirrors that offer the driver a wider angle for side and rear observation.
 Drivers of certain vehicles, such as motorcycles, have modified visibility due to their own physical limitations of how much they can turn their heads.

 Tips for Checking Blind Spots

 At a minimum, a blind spot must be checked manually in a variety of situations.
 For instance, before moving the car from a stationary position, the driver needs to look over his or her shoulder to check that no cars or cyclists are in the way.
 This is especially important if someone is parallel parked and is pulling out into traffic.
 Another time the blind spot must be checked is when a driver is changing lanes.
 Finally, if a driver lives in a location with a lot of cyclists, like the San Fernando Valley, where bicycle accidents occur with regularity, the blind spot will need to be checked more often.